 - Produce and boxes of produce should not be put on the floor at any time.
-Extra space is available on the tables just outside the packing shed on the north side. - Try to keep tables and shelves in the shed clear for incoming produce.
-As boxes are emptied, fold them up and replace in the stack. - Because the packing shed can get crowded, it's usually most efficient to have 2-4 people washing and packing in the shed while others are harvesting in the field. - Wash your hands before washing and packing produce. - If you are ill, do not participate in produce harvest or packing. - Think Quality.
-Harvest the best looking produce you can find at the correct stage of maturity.
-Handle it carefully.
-Make the baskets beautiful.
+Extra space is available on the tables just outside the packing shed on the north side. - Try to keep the tables and shelves in the shed clear for incoming produce.
+As boxes are emptied, fold them up and replace them in the stack. - Because the packing shed can get crowded, it's usually most efficient to have 2-4 people washing and packing in the shed while others are harvesting in the field.